-Natural Disasters Can Happen: Hurricane Harvey is the Category 4 storm with sustained 140+ mph winds that produced a devastating 52"+ inches of rain on Southeastern Texas.
-The flooding is unprecedented in Texas history, however, it's not the first natural disaster we've seen.
-Similar storms such as Katrina or superstorm Sandy have wrecked billion of dollars of havoc on New Orleans and New Jersey respectively in the past couple of years.
+Natural disasters can happen; Hurricane Harvey was the category 4 storm with sustained 140+ mph winds that produced a devastating 52"+ inches of rain on Southeastern Texas.
+The flooding is unprecedented in Texas history.
+Similar storms, such as Katrina or superstorm Sandy, have wrecked billion of dollars of havoc on New Orleans and New Jersey respectively in the past couple of years.
 While we cannot avoid these natural disasters, we can prepare for the worst so we are always ready in case devastation were to strike.

 What Can I Do To Protect Seniors I Love?